Rory achieved an ambition he had held since being 6 years old by winning The Open and lifting the Claret Jug at Royal Liverpool.

 A star from a young age, McIlroy was the European Amateur Champion at 17 and the leading amateur in the 2007 Open at Carnoustie aged 18.
 Three years later at St Andrews he equalled the then major record of 63 en route to finishing third.

-He has had eight spells as world No. 1, has been part of five Ryder Cup sides and secured 18 PGA Tour wins, including three World Golf Championships and two successes at the Tour Championship that made him the 2016 and 2019 FedEx Cup champion.
+He has had eight spells as world No. 1, has been part of six Ryder Cup sides and has 21 PGA Tour wins, including three World Golf Championships and two successes at the Tour Championship that made him the 2016 and 2019 FedEx Cup champion.

-McIlroy needs only The Masters to complete a career Grand Slam of all four majors, although he is already the only European to have won three.
+McIlroy needs only The Masters to complete a career Grand Slam of all four majors and at Augusta in April he finished runner-up to Scottie Scheffler after a dazzling closing 64.